abdm64/Stage-App/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+ you need to install to install node.js and mongodb and then run npm install in the Express-server folder

 ```
-Give examples
+cd Express-server
+npm install
 ```

 ### Installing